jefdaj/horcrux/readme.md

 * `sign.key` for signing secrets (keep this)
 * `verify.key` for checking signatures (keep + distribute this)
 * `decrypt.key` for decrypting (keep + distribute this; it's locked with the shares)
-* 5 `horcrux-XX.key` master password shares (distibute and/or keep in separate locations)
+* 5 `share-XX.key` master password shares (distibute and/or keep in separate locations)

 Now all you have to do is distribute them, encrypt some stuff, and test that you really can bring any 3 horcruxes together to decrypt!

 There are also some extra commands to help with distribution: `hide` to hide a horcrux in a photo or audio file, `unhide` to get it back, and `qrcode` to generate a QR code of it, suitable for printing.
+(NOTE: qrcodes not implemented yet)

 When you encrypt something with Horcrux it automatically signs it with your `sign.key`.
 That way when you distribute it to friends or family they can use